 Figure 3: Text Fill drop-down gallery

-- The options within the Text Fill drop-down gallery are explained below, as marked in Figure 3, above:
+- Options within the Text Fill drop-down gallery are explained below, as marked in Figure 3, above:

 - Here you can select any of the colors which are from the active Theme of the presentation.
 You can also select any of the 5 tints or shades for any Theme color.
 Learn more about Themes here.